kdmukai/micropython-esp32-slides/slides.md

 * Not pythonic at all
 * Closer to CSS implemented as C structs
-* Docs are somehow thorough and not useful
+* Docs are somehow thorough yet not useful
 * Must compile from their fork of MicroPython: `lv_micropython`

 ::right::